Towards Open-World Recommendation with Knowledge Augmentation from Large Language Models: Methodology

 After obtaining the scenario-specific factors, we introduce them into our prompt engineering.
 To extract reasoning and factual knowledge from the open world, we propose to apply the LLM as a \textit{preference reasoner} to infer user preferences, and a \textit{knowledge provider} to acquire external factual knowledge for candidate items.
 Therefore, we design two types of prompts accordingly: preference reasoning prompt and item factual prompt, as illustrated in Figure~\ref{fig:promp}.

 \textbf{Preference reasoning prompt} is constructed with the user's profile description, behavior history, and scenario-specific factors.
-Figure~\ref{fig:promp} shows an example of the preference reasoning prompt, where the user profile description and behavior history provide LLM with the necessary context and user-specific information to understand the user's preferences.
-Scenario-specific factors can instruct the LLM to analyze the user preference from different facets and allow the LLM to recall the relevant knowledge more effectively and comprehensively.
-We can observe that in the generated response, the LLM analyzes and identifies the user's preferences for the corresponding factors based on the user's profile and behavior history, which is beneficial for recommendations.
+Figure~\ref{fig:promp} shows an example of the prompt and real response from the LLM, where the user profile description and behavior history provide LLM with the necessary context and user-specific information to understand the user's preferences.
+Scenario-specific factors can instruct the LLM to analyze user preference from different facets and allow the LLM to recall the relevant knowledge more effectively and comprehensively.
+For example, in the factor of genre, the LLM infers user preference for genres such as thriller, comedy, and animation based on user's positive ratings on thriller movies like \textit{What Lies Beneath}, \textit{Scream}, as well as comedy animations like \textit{Toy Story} and \textit{Aladdin}.
+With the designed prompt, LLM can successfully analyze the user's preferences toward corresponding factors, which is beneficial for recommendations.

-\textbf{Item factual prompt} is designed to fill in the knowledge gap between the candidate items and the generated reasoning knowledge.
+\textbf{Item factual prompt} is designed to fill the knowledge gap between the candidate items and the generated reasoning knowledge.
 Since the dataset in RS may lack relevant knowledge about scenario-specific factors from items, we need to extract corresponding knowledge from LLM to align the generated user and item knowledge.
 As illustrated in Figure~\ref{fig:promp}, an item prompt consists of two parts -- the target item description and the scenario-specific factors.
-With the designed prompt, LLM provides external knowledge that aligns with user preferences, allowing for more accurate and personalized recommendations.
+This prompt can guide LLM in compensating for the missing knowledge within the dataset.
+For instance, in Figure~\ref{fig:promp}, LLM supplements \textit{Roman Holiday} with \textit{"a light and playful tone"}, which is rarely recorded in the datasets.
+In this way, LLM provides external knowledge that aligns with user preferences, allowing for more accurate and personalized recommendations.

-By combining the two kinds of prompts, we enable the LLM to act as both a preference reasoner and a knowledge provider, thereby extracting the open-world knowledge from LLMs and expanding the knowledge scope of RSs.
+By combining the two kinds of prompts, we enable the LLM to act as both a preference reasoner and a knowledge provider, thereby extracting the open-world knowledge from LLMs.